 Your large intestine is responsible for absorbing water from indigestible food matter and eliminating any useless waste products from the body.
 According to Chinese medicine, it’s perfectly normal to wake up at this time to perform a bowel movement, however, persistently waking up without feeling the need to evacuate your bowels can sometimes hint at larger problems such as constipation or dehydration.

 Keeping a glass of water nearby might be useful but it might be a good idea to avoid caffeine at this time as it may cause further irritation and can act as a diuretic.
 Instead, focus on drinking plenty of plain water and think carefully about your diet.

-Unfortunately, there are medicines out there that can cause bouts of constipation, as our digestive expert Ali details, so it’s always worth checking the side-effects of any medications you may be taking.
-We do offer a natural constipation remedy Linoforce, which may help to ease some of your symptoms.
+Unfortunately, there are medicines out there that can cause bouts of constipation, as our digestive expert Ali details, so it's always worth checking the side-effects of any medications you may be taking.
+We do offer a natural remedy for the short-term relief of occasional constipation, Linoforce granules 12 years plus, which may help to ease some of your symptoms.